DaveAdbeel/Python_Flask_Contacts_CRUD/README.md

-Certainly!
-Here's an updated README file for the Python Flask Contacts CRUD project, including information about Flask-SQLAlchemy, MySQL, and environment variables:

 ```
 # Python Flask Contacts CRUD

 This is a CRUD (Create, Read, Update, Delete) application built with Python Flask framework.
 It allows you to store contacts in a database and perform basic operations like viewing, editing, and deleting contacts.

 ## Features

-- Create a new contact by providing the name, email, and phone number.
+- Create a new contact by providing the fullname, email, and phone number.
 - View a list of all contacts stored in the database.
 - Edit the details of an existing contact.
 - Delete a contact from the database.